 From helping neighbors in need to ensuring neighbors have “a place at the table” about issues that are closest to home, our work could not be done without the support of WBNA members.
 While challenges over the years have changed, the need to come together and collectively find solutions continues.
 Learn more.

 Neighborhood Nights is back, WBNA’s all-in-one community meeting where neighbors come together to explore a planned topic or issue, check out WBNA initiatives, and/or play basketball at open gym!
 This monthly gathering is an easy way to get to know WBNA and your neighbors with free food, childcare, and Spanish interpretation.

-WBNA seeks new or existing businesses to occupy two 989 square foot, ground floor retail spaces at 1577 Westminster Street that are available immediately.
-While the sunny first floor space was originally built as a small market and café, WBNA welcomes a broad range of commercial uses including shops, start-ups, gallery/studio, or other entities.
+WBNA seeks new or existing businesses to occupy two 989 square foot, ground floor retail spaces, at 1577 Westminster Street that are available immediately.
+While the sunny first floor space was originally built as a small market and café, WBNA welcomes a broad range of commercial uses including shops, start-ups, gallery/studio, offices, or other entities.